Waning Gibbous on

 Lunation 359 / 1312

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 359 of Meeus index or 1312 from Brown series.

 Synodic month length 29.71 days